-The CISPA Spring School 2018 will give you a deep dive into four highly relevant areas of system security.
+The CISPA Summer School 2018 will give you a deep dive into four highly relevant areas of system security.
 You will be able to meet and learn from top experts in these fields.
 During hands-on training sessions you will learn how to understand, find and exploit vulnerabilities for different platforms (Mobile, Web, and PC) and how to counter these exploits.
 Furthermore, you will be able to showcase your own best work in a poster session and discuss them with top researchers.

 Where: CISPA - Helmholtz Center i.G.

 Participation fee: 180,- € (including public transportation, catering, social program).